albertosantini/argo-trading-plugin-seed/README.md

 ### Run the plugin

-The simplest way to start this demo plugin is:
+After starting [Argo][], the simplest way to start the seed plugin is:

 ```
 npm start